SAFCSP-Team/weighted-graph-project/README.md

         System.out.println();
         // _________________ //

-        // do the implemenation of display adjacency matrix graph.display();
+        //Do the implementation of the display adjacency matrix graph.display();

     }